 Take the time to make the roux as directed above.
 It only takes 2-3 extra minutes to make it more slowly and the texture is top notch.
 It's smooth and creamy.
 Not only is it smooth and creamy, but it reheats really well.
 It won't clump and separate like many Alfredo sauces.

 It's just a fun name for this spicy pasta dish.
+It's made with jalapeños and has a southwestern feel to it.

 Best Rattlesnake Pasta